separk924/Jewett-Digitization-OCR/README.md

       tesseract jewett.eng.exp0.tif jewett.eng.exp0 batch.nochop makebox
       ```

       This should create all of the box files that contain the coordinates and sizes of each character in the file.
 It will also provide the guesses for each character.
-You must go through them one-by-one and correct the coordinates, sizes, and guesses.
+You must go through them one-by-one and correct the coordinates, sizes, and guesses by re-opening JTessBoxEditor and opening the tiff and box files in the box editor:
+      * Go to the Box Editor tab at the top of the box editor
+      * Click on Open at the top left of the box editor
+      * Go into the directory with the tiff and box files and click on the tiff file you would like to correct

 ## Run Training